 The RDA was created to empower faculty from diverse backgrounds to advance their research, scholarship, and/or creative activities.
 The one-year program, commencing in January 2020, offers one-on-one coaching sessions with the Associate Vice Chancellor of Research Development, discussions with department heads, support from research development staff, and internal funding to pursue a research development activity or small project.

-Hosted by UT’s Office of Diversity and Engagement and Office of Research and Engagement, the inaugural class represents four departments:
+Hosted by UT’s Office of Diversity and Engagement and Office of Research and Economic Development, the inaugural class represents four departments:

 - Elizabeth D. Barker, assistant professor of mechanical, aerospace, and biomedical engineering;